 HOW DO HUMAN BEINGS KNOW THE MORAL

-BETWEEN RIGHT AND WRONG?
+DIFFERENCE BETWEEN RIGHT AND WRONG?

 An Excerpt from a course on Natural Law, the Noahide, and the Torah